 Day 1 – Take a “Panga” Journey to See Blue-footed Boobie Birds in Huge Coastal Lagoons

-Your first stop on this Farallon adventure will be at Bahia de Santa Maria-La Reforma, an enormous coastal lagoon system where you will embark on a “Panga” journey to El Rancho Island to visit the largest breeding colony of blue-footed boobie birds in the whole state of Sinaloa.
+Your first stop on this Farallon adventure will be at Bahia de Santa Maria-La Reforma, an enormous coastal lagoon system where you will go on a “Panga” trip to El Rancho Island to visit the largest breeding colony of blue-footed boobie birds in all of Sinaloa.

-This is an amazing place, visited only by few avid bird watchers and local fishermen.
-If you are lucky enough, you will witness and document the birds’ famous courtship dances and get to see them take care of their newborn chicks, a truly unique experience for wildlife enthusiasts.
+This is an amazing place, visited only by enthusiastic birders and local fishermen.
+If you are lucky enough, you will witness and document the birds’ famous courtship dances and see them take care of their newborn chicks, an unbeatable experience for wildlife enthusiasts.

 After your visit to El Rancho Island, you will have lunch in the fishing village of La Reforma, before you continue your trip north by highway to Los Mochis.